SATA is one of two primary interfaces through which you connect critical components to your PC (the other is PCIe).

 SATA cables connect to dedicated SATA ports located on your motherboard.
 Each motherboard comes with multiple SATA ports.
-The average number of ports that you can find on your motherboard is 4.
+The average number of ports you can find on your motherboard is 4.

 How Do You Install SATA Cables?

-You have to first identify an empty SATA port on your motherboard.
+You have first to identify an empty SATA port on your motherboard.
 If you have SATA ports with different versions, use the port with the latest version.

-Install one end of the SATA Cable on the port on the motherboard using the specific notches or key.
+Install one end of the SATA Cable on the port on the motherboard using the specific notches or keys.
 Plug the other end of the cable into the SATA port on the hard drive.